 INFLUENCE GAME: Chemical trade tries to shape regs

-WASHINGTON (AP) — The powerful chemical industry is putting its lobbying muscle behind legislation that would establish standards for chemicals used in products from household goods to cellphones and plastic water bottles — but also make it tougher for states to enact their own regulations.
+WASHINGTON (AP) — The powerful chemical industry is putting its lobbying muscle behind legislation that would establish federal standards for compounds used in products from household goods to plastic water bottles.
+But the industry-favored bill would also make it tougher for states to regulate chemicals.

 Many states already have acted on their own — and that's what's gotten the industry's attention.

-The group, which represents such chemical powerhouses as Dow, DuPont, BASF Corp. and 3M, spent nearly $6 million on lobbying in the first half of the year, the most recent reporting period.
+The American Chemical Council, a trade group, spent nearly $6 million on lobbying in the first half of the year, the most recent reporting period.

-Regulation of chemicals took on new urgency after a crippling spill in West Virginia last January contaminated drinking water for 300,000 residents.
-The chemical in the January spill, crude MCHM, is one of thousands not regulated under current law.
+Regulation of chemicals took on new urgency after a crippling chemical spill in West Virginia last January contaminated drinking water for 300,000 residents.